zoomed in mold spores

 This is what molds do in the human body, too.
 They start to decompose us.

 First this happens on a microscopic level.
-And this can go on for years without lab tests showing anything outside of “normal” range.
+This can go on for years without lab tests or blood tests showing anything outside of “normal” range.

 Many of the nightmare symptoms I experienced over the years stemmed in some way from Mold Toxicity.

-But symptoms can vary person to person.
-That is why many healthcare practitioners have a tough time pinpointing what is going on.
+But symptoms can vary from person to person.
+That is why many healthcare practitioners have a tough time pinpointing what’s going on.

-And that’s why, even with “normal” bloodwork, so many practitioners told me I must be fine…even when I clearly wasn’t.
+And that’s why, even with “normal” bloodwork, so many practitioners told me I was fine…even when I clearly wasn’t.

 Of course, it’s very important to get a medical screening to rule out any other conditions!